Canon

 12

-I believe the most important design tool is your ears
+The most important design tool is your ears

 13

-I believe that minimum viable product is not minimum viable effort
+Minimum viable product is not minimum viable effort